 If you keep ducks on hard ground out of the water, they’re much more likely to contract bumblefoot.

-If it’s treated quickly, the prognosis of bumblefoot is very good.
+If it receives immediate care, the prognosis of bumblefoot is good.
 If the condition is allowed to progress and fester, the overall prognosis tends to get worse.

-Avoid allowing the infection to spread into a chicken’s bones, and you’ll be able to keep them safe from further harm and working toward recovery.
+Avoid allowing the infection to spread into a chicken’s bones.
+That way, you can keep them safe from further harm and work toward recovery.